arabcoders/watchstate/FAQ.md

   items.
 [See feature request](https://emby.media/community/index.php?/topic/97889-new-content-notification-webhook/).
 * Emby webhook test event does not contain data.
 To test if your setup works, play something or do mark an item as played or unplayed you should see changes reflected in `docker exec -ti watchstate console db:list`.
+* Items might be marked as unplayed if Libraries > Advanced - `Date added behavior for new content:` is set to `Use date scanned into library`.
+This happens if the media file has been replaced.

 #### Jellyfin